Glass Easter Jars with Bunny Ears are the cutest thing to make this Easter.

 6. Tie it in a bow and cut the extra off.

-7. Holding the end of the sisal twine in the front/center, wrap some twine around the jar where the screw marks are about 5 times and tie tightly into place making sure the knot is in the middle.
+7. Wrap twine around the jar and tie tightly into place making sure the knot is in the middle.
 Cut the extra twine off.

 You’re now ready to display your adorable glass Easter jar with bunny ears!